-- Rankings fluctuate daily – different studies by Moz.com have shown top 20 rankings to fluctuate 3 – 10 places in any given day.
-What that means,is you might be 7 on Tuesday, 3 on Wednesday and 11 on Thursday.
+- Rankings fluctuate daily – different studies have shown top 20 rankings to fluctuate 3 – 10 places in any given day or time!

 While you don’t need to know the fine details of what an SEO does, there needs to be a certain level of transparency.
-It shouldn’t be a mysterious world.
+It shouldn’t be a mysterious world, only accessible to the hired expert.
 SEO is not rocket science.
 It’s about making small incremental changes over time.
 Being transparent also makes the SEO more accountable.
 They should be able to explain (just like your mechanic or doctor) what approach they are taking and why they feel this is important.

 What Else Should I Be Looking For?